Hub-OS/documentation-website/docs/01-client/03-lua-api/01-entity-api/03-player.md

 When set to nil (default), the final value will try to fall back to a specified non-nil value with a lower priority or true.

+### `player_form:set_special_on_input(bool?)`

+Configures whether the Special button activate the special attack, when no other augments or forms are overriding this behavior.

+When set to nil (default), the final value will try to fall back to a specified non-nil value with a lower priority or true.

+### `player_form:set_movement_on_input(bool?)`

+Configures whether holding movement buttons causes the player to move, when no other augments or forms are overriding this behavior.

+When set to nil (default), the final value will try to fall back to a specified non-nil value with a lower priority or true.

 ### `player_form.calculate_charge_time_func = function(self): number`

 Overrides [player.calculate_charge_time_func](#playercalculate_charge_time_func--functionself-number) when this form is active.